 Even though it doesn’t sound like a cold email, it still is, which means you need to use the right software to send it.

 There are a whole lot of factors that impact how well your campaign performs.
 For a detailed step-by-step walkthrough, read our guide on how to send mass email successfully.

 What it boils down to, though, is that your email needs to hit the inbox so your awesome subject line and content can do their work.

-The best tool for that is Clickback MAIL.
+The best tool for that is Clickback.
 It’s an email sending platform designed from the ground up to ensure your cold emails get delivered to inboxes, not spam folders.